sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 ENTRYPOINT [ "/greetings" ]
 ```

+Building it with `docker build -t rust-hello .`, and running it with `docker run rust-hello`.

 We've used a few Docker best pratices here, as detailed below.
 There are more, and you'll come across them over time, but these are some good starting points.

+Much like programming, there's always room to refactor images.
+Always look for places where you can reduce the number of layers.

+One change we could make is to combine the two `RUN` directives into one, moving the `COPY` command above it.
+This would remove a layer, wahoo!

+However, depending on how often we change `greetings.rs` it may also _really_ slow down how long it takes to build the image.

+There's a balance between the number of layers in an image, and making use of the layer caching that Docker does.

+The common pattern is to install packages first, as these don't change much, then copy files and build programs as they will frequently change.

+This then means when we build the image, we can use the cached layers for our first `RUN` directive to skip straight to the `COPY` command.

+You can see this in action if you run `docker build -t rust-hello .` again, there should be several `---> Using cache` logs, and it'll be a very quick build!

 Try using the `USER` directive to run our greetings program as a non-root user!